biocatiit/website/content/pages/users_computing.rst

 that you generate during your visit to a sufficiently large storage device before your departure.

-We recommend a USB 3, >=1 TB, external hard drive, as these are now widely available and reasonably priced.
+We recommend a USB 3 1 TB external hard drive, as these are now widely available and reasonably priced.
 You may also use your personal laptop; however, the amount of data you collect may be large, and the size of most laptop hard-drives is relatively small.

 When you arrive at BioCAT, your work will require the use of our desktop computers for data collection and analysis.
-As a User, you may not install any software on BioCAT computers without the consent of the BioCAT System Administrator.
+As a User, you may not install any software on BioCAT computers without the consent of the `BioCAT System Administrator <{filename}/pages/contac.rst>`_.

 You may use our local network for your personal computing with your computing devices (data analysis, emails, network browsing).
 Our network supports DHCP,